thebigpotatoe/node-red-contrib-face-recognition/README.md

 - __Recognise__: Select this if you would like to try recognise each face in the output.
 This will require adding a descriptor by uploading an image using the supplied add image button.
 (Defaults to false)

-- __Face Name__: The name of the face trying to be recognised.
+- __Recognition Metric__: Select the type of recognition metric to use when comparing faces with the recognition option.
 This is option is only shown when the recognise option is selected.

-(Defaults to "known")
+- __Matched Confidence__: This is the minimum cutoff value for recognition for each of the metrics.
+Keep in mind that the metrics will produce different ranges of values for recognition.
+This is option is only shown when the recognise option is selected.

+- __Add Images__: Use this button to add an image to create a descriptors from.
+These descriptors will then be used in the compute node to predict against an input.
+This is option is only shown when the recognise option is selected.

 - __Remove Descriptors__: Use this button to remove the currently stored descriptors.
 This is option is only shown when the recognise option is selected and is irreversible.